Effective bounds on differences of singular moduli that are S-units: Abstract

 \section{Abstract}

-Given a singular modulus $j_0$ and a set of primes $S$, we study the problem of finding effective bounds for the cardinality of the set of singular moduli $j$ such that $j-j_0$ is an $S$-unit.
-For every $j_0 \neq 0$, we provide a way of finding these bounds for infinitely many sets $S$.
+Given a singular modulus $j_0$ and a set of rational primes $S$, we study the problem of effectively determining the set of singular moduli $j$ such that $j-j_0$ is an $S$-unit.
+For every $j_0 \neq 0$, we provide an effective way of finding this set for infinitely many choices of $S$.
 The same is true if $j_0=0$ and we assume the Generalized Riemann Hypothesis.
 Certain numerical experiments will also lead to the formulation of a "uniformity conjecture" for singular $S$-units.